NikitaEmelyanov/TasksManager/README.md

 # TasksManager
-A simple app to manage tasks
+A simple app to manage daily tasks

 Tech stack:
 - ASP.NET Core as a backend